pivotal-cf-workshop/cf-workshop-spring-mvc/README.md

 additional configuration is necessary when running locally or in Pivotal CF.

 In Pivotal CF, it is assumed that a postgres service will be used.
-If another service type, such as MySQL, is to be used, update the POM file and the manifest before pushing.
+If another service type, such as MySQL Dev, is to be used, update the manifest before pushing.